 A huge number of individuals are using online social networking sites like Facebook and Instagram.
 As of 2010, the average American spends 6 hours and 35 minutes on blogs and social networking sites every month [9].
-As of 2021, an estimated 69% of Americans 18 years of age and older used Facebook, 81% used YouTube, 40% had an Instagram profile, 31% used Pinterest, 28% reported using LinkedIn, 25% used Snapchat, and 23% used Twitter [76].
-YouTube and Reddit were the only two platforms measured that saw statistically significant growth since 2019.
+As of 2021, an estimated 69% of Americans 18 years of age and older used Facebook, 81% used YouTube, 40% had an Instagram profile, 31% used Pinterest, 28% reported using LinkedIn, 25% used Snapchat, and 23% used X (formerly Twitter) [76].
+TikTok, YouTube, and Reddit were the only two platforms measured that saw statistically significant growth since 2019.
+As of March 2022, TikTok videos with the hashtag #mentalhealth have been viewed more than 29 billion times [101].

 Women and girls tend to use Facebook and Instagram at a slightly higher rate than men and boys, while men and boys are more like to report use of Reddit [76].
 Instagram, Snapchat, and TikTok are more commonly used by younger individuals, while Facebook and WhatsApp appear to be more evenly used among all age groups [76].